Armillaria gallica: Metabolites

 Armillaria gallica can produce cyclobutane-containing metabolites such as arnamiol, a natural product that is classified as a sesquiterpenoid aryl ester.
 Although the specific function of arnamiol is not definitively known, similar chemicals present in other Armillaria species are thought to play a role in inhibiting the growth of antagonistic bacteria or fungi, or in killing cells of the host plant prior to infection.

 Bioluminescence

-The mycelia (but not the fruit bodies) of Armillaria gallica are known to be bioluminescent.
-Experiments have shown that the intensity of the luminescence is enhanced when the mycelia are disturbed during growth or when they are exposed to fluorescent light.
+The mycelia and fruiting bodies of Armillaria gallica are known to be bioluminescent.
+Experiments have shown that the intensity of the luminescence is enhanced when the mycelia are disturbed during growth.
 Bioluminescence is caused by the action of luciferases, enzymes that produce light by the oxidation of a luciferin (a pigment).
 The biological purpose of bioluminescence in fungi is not definitively known, although several hypotheses have been suggested: it may help attract insects to help with spore dispersal, it may be a by-product of other biochemical functions, or it may help deter heterotrophs that might consume the fungus.